Biography

 Emma Sventelius

-Emma Sventelius, born and raised in Lund in the south of Sweden, began to study music in 2011 under the tutelage of Dr. Monica Thomasson at Vadstena Vocal and Piano Academy.
+The Swedish mezzo-soprano Emma Sventelius began to study music in 2011 at Vadstena Vocal and Piano Academy.
 After two years in Vadstena, Emma studied a Bachelor of Voice at the Royal Danish Academy of Music, completing her studies as an Erasmus student at the University of Music and Performing Arts Vienna 2015-2016.
 Between 2016 and 2018 Emma studied at The University College of Opera Stockholm as a student of the Swedish tenor Erik Årman.

-As an opera singer, Emma has found a special interest in newly composed opera and has premiered several roles, including: Mezzo Soprano 1 in "Stabat Mater - a chamber opera" by F. Bayani Mabalot, Dalkullan Vera in "Det går an" by D. Fjällström at Läckö Castle, Ia in "Aquilegia" by G. Lindström at Sthlm New Opera and Miss Prism in the opera "The Importance of being Earnest" by B T. Andersson at the International Vadstena Academy and Stark in the childrens opera "Färden till Arareko" by Karin Rehnqvist.
-Emma has also premiered several concert pieces.
-Among them "Chapter one for Mezzosoprano" and "Den sista människans leende" by Ylva Fred and "Salve Regina" by Gustav Lindsten, the latter was performed during the play "The Tidings brought to Mary" at the Royal Dramatic Theatre in Stockholm in the spring 2018.
+Emma has found a special interest in contemporary art music and has premiered several roles, including Mezzo Soprano 1 in "Stabat Mater - a chamber opera" by F. Bayani Mabalot, Dalkullan Vera in "Det går an" by D. Fjällström at Läckö Castle, Ia in "Aquilegia" by G. Lindström at Sthlm New Opera, Miss Prism in "The Importance of being Earnest" by B T. Andersson at the International Vadstena Academy and Stark in the children's opera "Färden till Arareko" by Karin Rehnqvist.
+Emma has also premiered several concert pieces; "Chapter one for Mezzosoprano" and "Den sista människans leende" by Ylva Fred and "Salve Regina" by Gustav Lindsten.

-Equally at home with oratorio and concert repertoar, Emma has performed with several major Symphony orchestras; The Stockholm Royal Symphony Orchestra, Malmö Symphony Orchestra, The Faroe Symphony Orchestra, Beethoven Orchestra Bonn, Aalborg Symphony Orchestra, Kristisansand Symphony Orchestra, Helsingborg Symphony Orchestra among others.
-She has sung the alto/mezzo-soprano solos in the Verdi "Requiem", Mozart "Requiem", "High Mass" by S-D. Sandström, "Stabat Mater" by G. Pergolesi, the "Matthäuspassion", "B minor mass" and "Weihnachtsoratorium" by J. S. Bach, Beethoven's 9:th Symphony and "Missa Solemnis", "Den heliga natten" by H. Rosenberg, "Stabat Mater" by A. Scarlatti, "Oratorio de Noël" by C. Saent-Saëns and "Messe pour deux voix" by C. Chaminade.
-With a great love for the lieder, she also performs in several Lieder recitals.
-She has recieved great praise when performing Alma Mahler's "7 Lieder" with the Norrlandsoperan Symphony Orchestra as well as Malmö Symphony Orchestra.
+Equally at home with oratorio and concert repertoar, Emma has sung with several major Symphony orchestras; The Stockholm Royal Symphony Orchestra, Malmö Symphony Orchestra, Stavanger Symphony Orchestra, The Faroe Symphony Orchestra, Beethoven Orchestra Bonn, Aalborg Symphony Orchestra, Kristisansand Symphony Orchestra, Helsingborg Symphony Orchestra among others.
+She has performed the alto/mezzo-soprano solos in the Verdi "Requiem", Mozart "Requiem", "High Mass" by S-D. Sandström, "Stabat Mater" by G. Pergolesi, the "Matthäuspassion", "B minor mass" and "Weihnachtsoratorium" by J. S. Bach, Beethoven's 9:th Symphony and "Missa Solemnis", "Den heliga natten" by H. Rosenberg, "Stabat Mater" by A. Scarlatti, "Oratorio de Noël" by C. Saent-Saëns and "Messe pour deux voix" by C. Chaminade.
+With a great love for the lieder, Emma has received great praise when performing Alma Mahler's "7 Lieder" with the Norrlandsoperan Symphony Orchestra as well as Malmö Symphony Orchestra and "Gullebarns vaggsånger" by W. Peterson-Berger.

 Emma Sventelius has had the great honour of being awarded several esteemed awards and scholarships over the years.
-Among them The Birgit Nilsson Scholarship in 2020.
-In 2019 Emma was awarded The Barbro Salén Scholarship at the Royal Swedish Opera and previous to that she received The Anders Wall Foundation's Giresta scholarship and The Vitaby scholarship from the OVIS foundation (2018), as well as the Joel Berglund-Foundation Scholarship by the Soloist of the Royal Opera in Stockholm (2015), the Aurora Lillieros Scholarship for singers (2016) and the Alvin's as well as the Larsèn-Todsen's scholarship from The Royal Swedish Academy of Music (2016 and 2017).
+Among them The Birgit Nilsson Scholarship (2020), the The Barbro Salén Scholarship at the Royal Swedish Opera (2019) and the Anders Wall Foundation's Giresta scholarship as well as The Vitaby scholarship from the OVIS foundation (2018).